Lavikjo/portfolio/pages/home.rst

 Hello there!
 I am Joel Lavikainen, a 22 year-old student of Electrical Engineering at Aalto University.

 I am currently a 3rd year student and almost finished with my bachelors.
-For my minor I studied interdiscriplinary product development in `Aaltonaut <http://aaltonaut.fi/>`_ minor programme.
+For my minor I studied interdisciplinary product development in `Aaltonaut <http://aaltonaut.fi/>`_ minor programme.

 I have listed various projects from my minor and major here.
 They can be found under Projects page.